E39-SOURCE-M5

 2015: The Story: Ryan’s 2000 BMW E39 M5:

-2015 Spring 2015 started with body work.
+Spring 2015 started with body work.
 I had the new side mirrors painted, rust removed from one rocker panel, and various other minor rust spot corrections.
 The car is now rust free!
 I did the brake fluid when new lines were installed, and got fresh coolant after a thermostat replacement.
 At 188,026 miles now, this car is more capable than any 2003 model I’ve ever seen.
-A full euro lighting conversion, all OEM parts, a short shift kit, Shark tune, M-audio woofers, SIRIUS XM, aux, upgraded navigation, fresh vitals, etc.
+A full euro lighting conversion, all OEM parts, a short shift kit, Shark tune, M-audio woofers, SIRIUS XM, aux, upgraded navigation, fresh vitals, etc. 2015 carried on with a ton of improvements: 18mm Eibach rear sway bar, beast power brackets, front PDC retrofit, aluminum pedals, Eisenmann Race 4x76mm axle-back exhaust, fresh Pilot Super Sport tires, an oil change, OE front rotors and Hawk HPS pads, new front calipers, PDR, seat trims and buttons, and various other hardware and small trim bits.
+I also replaced all of the interior Titan-line trim.
+The center console, dashboard trims, door trims, all fresh.
+The old stuff was in okay condition, but it tends to get glossier with age.
+The fresh trim set is more of a matte finish, and freshens up the interior quite nicely.
+Seemingly, right after I ordered the fresh interior trim set, the prices on this stuff skyrocketed.
+I think I got one of the last sets.

 Continue reading